McNamara Line: 1967

 and was announced on September 7, 1967.
-Construction was carried by the 3rd Marine Division.
+Construction was carried out by the 3rd Marine Division.
 First, the 11th Engineers started to work on bulldozing the so-called Trace, a path 600 meter wide and 11 kilometers long that was stripped of trees, brush and villages if needed.
 The backbone of the strong-point system were fortified bases Alpha 2 at Gio Linh on the east, Alpha 4 at Con Thien on the west, and Alpha 3 in between.
 7,578 American marines had been deployed in support of Dye Marker strong point/obstacle system by 1 November 1967.
 In addition, 4,080 American troops have been involved in the air-supported anti-infiltration part of Dye Marker.

-The Dye Marker defensive line project stretched along the demilitarized zone starting from the South China Sea, and had a total length of 76 kilometers (47 miles).
+The Dye Marker defensive line project stretched along the DMZ starting from the South China Sea, and had a total length of 76 kilometers (47 miles).
 Some parts of the defensive line were manned and equipped with the bunkers, outposts, reinforcing and fire support bases, surrounded by concertina wire.
 Other segments were under constant radar, motion and acoustic surveillance, and secured by trip wires, mine fields, and barbed-wire entanglements.
 The airborne receiving equipment carried by EC-121R's relayed the signals and triggered artillery and bombers responses.

 The plans that were leaked to the media called for an inexpensive barbed wire fence with watch towers, and they were presented to the public as a trivial measure, while the electronic part was highly classified.
-In reality, the strong-point part of the anti-infiltration system in Quang Tri Province, Vietnam was reinforced with electronic sensors and gravel mines to stop the flow of North Vietnamese troops and supplies through the demilitarized zone during the decisive years of the Vietnam War.
+In reality, the strong-point part of the anti-infiltration system was reinforced with electronic sensors and gravel mines to stop the flow of PAVN troops and supplies through the DMZ.

 1968

-At the beginning of 1968, the western end of the barrier region stretching from Khe Sanh through the special forces camp at Lang Vei was attacked by the multiple North Vietnamese troops.
-The special forces camp at Lang Vei was overrun and Khe Sanh was placed under a limited siege.
-The Battle of Khe Sanh lasted for 77 days.
-Robert McNamara, a major proponent of the barrier strategy, left the Defense Department on February 29, 1968.
-In July 1968, General Abrams, the US commander in South Vietnam, ordered Khe Sanh and the surrounding area to be abandoned.
+At the beginning of 1968, the western end of the barrier region stretching from Khe Sanh Combat Base through the special forces camp at Lang Vei was attacked by PAVN forces.
+The special forces camp at Lang Vei was overrun and Khe Sanh was placed under siege.
+The initial phase of the Battle of Khe Sanh lasted for 77 days.
+McNamara, a major proponent of the barrier strategy, left the Defense Department on 29 February 1968.
+In July 1968, the new COMUSMACV General Creighton Abrams ordered Khe Sanh Combat Base to be abandoned.
 The base was dismantled and all the infrastructure along Route 9 toward Laos, including roads and bridges, was systematically destroyed.

-On October 29, 1968, all construction work on the physical barrier along the demilitarized zone on South Vietnam's side was ceased.
+On 29 October 1968, all construction work on the physical barrier along the DMZ was ceased.
 The physical infrastructure created for the barrier was converted into a series of strong-points and support bases for the new strategy of mobile operations.
 This marked the end of the McNamara Line as an operational strategy.
 However, the barrier concept was reduced to an aerial, sensor-based electronic interdiction program which was then continued as Operation Igloo White.